-There is no doubt that things are not made quite like they used to be, but that doesn't mean that you can't get the 10+ years you deserve from a water heater.
-Annual maintenance is required by all water heater manufacturers because they know how critical it is to extending the life of your heater.
+Things are not made quite like they used to be, but that doesn't mean that you can't get the 10+ years you deserve from a water heater.
+Annual maintenance is required by all water heater manufacturers and is critical to extending the life of your heater.

-- Temperature and pressure relief valve- This is a critical safety component of the heater that should be getting tested annually.
+This is a critical safety component of the heater that should be tested annually.

-- Anode rod- This is a consumable and sacrificial piece of the water heater that deteriorates over time.
-When it's gone, the water will begin to deteriorate the water heater tank, so it's important to monitor the condition of the anode rod to prolong the life of the heater.
+This is a consumable piece of the water heater that deteriorates over time.
+When it's gone, the water will deteriorate the water heater tank, so it's important to monitor the condition of the anode rod to prolong the life of the heater.

-- Sediment removal- During normal use, sediment builds up on the bottom on your hot water tank which makes the unit inefficient and more prone to leaking.
+During normal use, sediment builds up on the bottom of your hot water tank which makes the unit inefficient and more prone to leaking.
 This sediment should be flushed out annually.

-- Water pressure- Water pressure can fluctuate and if it gets higher than the maximum water pressure allowed (80 PSI), your water heater is destined for a short life.
+If the water pressure in your tank gets higher than the maximum of 80 PSI, your water heater is destined for a short life.
 Your home's water pressure should be tested annually to make sure it's under the code maximum.